PoofyEnigma/chaster-python-sdk/README.md

 - abstract away success status codes to a wasSuccessful function?
     - I would leverage logging instead
     - Redact bearer token from logs

-## v0.3.0 Layer 2 - OOP based calls and mocks

-OOP Actions - To obfuscate the API calls into function calls on the object itself.
-For example, rather than having to call the trigger API to spin the wheel of fortune, instead the interface would be lock.spin_wheel_of_fortune().<br>
-Tested - Test each function by mocking the chaster sdk object Mocked - Similar spirit to mocking of layer 1 but instead simplify the interface to the data

 # Ops